LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### VK_LAYER_LUNARG_standard_validation Overview

 This is a meta-layer managed by the loader.
-Specifying this layer name will cause the loader to load the all of the standard validation layers in the following optimal order:
+On desktop systems, specifying this layer name will cause the loader to load the all of the standard validation layers in the following optimal order:

  - VK_LAYER_GOOGLE_threading
  - VK_LAYER_LUNARG_parameter_validation